TimLinkous/PyWordForWord/README.md

 This means you need to track the total number of words in the input, as frequency is `numberOfOccurences / totalNumberOfWords`

-You probably need to make this all methods on a class, not just a simple script file.
+You probably need to make this all methods on a c   lass, not just a simple script file.
 That way the total number of words can be kept ina instance var, making the frequency calculation very easy.